RooyyDoe/real-time-web-1920/README.md

-#  Bad word chat app
+#  Poké fight

+In this application users will be able to battle it out in a real-time pokemon battle.

+**Image loading...**

 - [application concept](#application-concept)

 ## Application concept

-In this application the users are able to search their own or somebody elses summoners name.
-When the search results match with one of the records out of the data the user will see a profile page displayed.
-When this summoner is in game this will be shown in the profile page.
-The user will be notified if the summoner is playing a live game and will be able to click on this match.
-When the user clicks on the live match, the in-game time will be displayed and the user will also be able to see the different champions that are being played in this match.

-On the profile page of a summoner the user will be able to see different statistics of the summoner came out of the search result.
-Matches that already have been played will be listed under each other.
-When the user clicks on one of these matches, various details will be displayed on the screen.
-Details like kills, deaths, assists, gold earnings, Damage dealth, champion picture, summoner names, etc. When the summoner is playing a live match and the game is over it will show up in the list of played matches.

-The profile page will also have the champions of the summoner that he plays the most.
-This will be a top 10 list with the most played champions from this profile.
-The statistics in this part of the profile will also get updated when a summoner plays the same champion more often then other champions in the top 10 list.

-The summoners do have different ranks in-game.
-On the profile page they will be displayed for everyone to see them.
-There will be three elements for this feature, because there are multiple ranks that summoners can acquire in league of legends.
+In this application the users are able to start a pokemon battle with each other.
+A pokemon trainer has to pick a pokemon that is going to fight along their side. the pokemon trainers can select attacks for each pokemon to attack the opponent.
+The fight will go on till one of the pokemon has fainted, which will happen when the health bar reaches zero.
+After a battle the winning pokemon trainer gets the gold.

+If you sign up to be a pokemon trainer you will be able to select five pokemons which then will be your own.
+These pokemons all have four attacks that you can use to attack your opponents with in a real pokemon battle.

 ## Extra features..

+- Pokemon trainers will be able to level up their pokemon from 0 to 99.
+(This will happen by clicking, fighting or in-game items)
+- Pokemon trainers will be able to battle 2 v 2 where they can invite their friends into a real pokemon battle.
-- Users will be able to search up a champion and will be able to see details and information about this champion.
+- Wild pokemons will randomly appear on the screen of the pokemon trainer and they will be able to battle and catch the wild pokemon.
-- Users will be able to see champion builds from pro players that have played the same champion before.
-- Users will be able to see who is streaming league of legends on the live platform Twitch.
+- Pokemon trainers can select a view skins for their character to wear into battles.

 ## Install